terminatorul/xref-tag/README.md

       The `cscope` command works both in an interactive terminal with a Text User Interface (TUI), or in the good old command line mode with the `-L` and `-0` .. `-9` options.

-      If you split your project into subprojects with their own `cscope.out` files, an editor like `Vim` will be able to load them all.
+      If you split your project into subprojects, with their own `cscope.out` files, an editor like `Vim` will be able to load them all.
 See [Vim support](#vim-support-function) section below for a Vim function and key mapping for loading `cscope.out` and `cscope.lib.out` files found under the current directory (up to 4 levels deep by default).